Oscarlight/Lego/Leno_beta1.0Mac/README.txt

 		2) Tranport: 2D to 2D interlayer quantum tunneling current simulation.

 	/*** For Mac Version ***/
-	Because some linking problem, SuperLU is disable.
-So the speed is slower.
+	Because some linking problems, SuperLU is disable.
+So the speed is lower.
 	Also, for the time being, all plotting functions are disabled.

 2. How to use it
 	*** This executable release is for Mac OS X only  ***
-        1) Open terminal, go the same folder with Leno_beta1.0
+        1) Open terminal, go the same folder with Leno_beta1.0_mac
-	2) Modify the device file and/or material file as you wish
+	2) Modify the device file and/or material file as you wish (normally you just need to change voltage ranges)
-	3) Run ./Leno_beta1.0 -d yourDeviceFileName -m yourMaterialFileName
+	3) Run ./Leno_beta1.0_mac -d yourDeviceFileName -m yourMaterialFileName (e.g. ./Leno_beta1.0_mac -d deviceNType -m material)
 	4) ( Good ) ?
 Stay_cool : Email ml888@cornell.edu for help

 4. Class Tree: